There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Always be sure to sterilize and sharpen any tools prior to use.

-Rubbing alcohol or isopropyl alcohol works great, and it’s a good idea to dip your tools between each cut to ensure you don’t accidentally spread disease.
+Rubbing alcohol or isopropyl alcohol works great, and it’s a good idea to dip your tools between each cut to ensure you don’t accidentally spread the disease.

 Inspect

-Speaking of disease, you’ll want to examine your schefflera for signs of illness, including infections or pest infestation of spider mites, aphids, mealybugs, and scale insects.
+Speaking of disease, you’ll want to examine your Schefflera for signs of illness, including infections or pest infestation of spider mites, aphids, mealybugs, and scale insects.

 Soil and Water